 Over at Disney California Adventure, get your hand-scooped ice cream on a cone at Clarabelle’s and your soft serve cones at Adorable Snowman Frosted Treats and at the Cozy Cone Motel in Cars Land (which has many fun toppings from road gravel to Fruity Pebbles).
 What's better than buying an ice cream cone from a giant traffic cone?
 NOTHING.
 Make a pit stop at Flo’s for shakes with road gravel (crushed Oreo) toppings.
 Both of these locations rank high among our favorite Disney California Adventure quick service restaurants.
 Another favorite ice cream treat is the cobbler shake at The Smokejumpers Grill with seasonal cobbler filling — Yum!

 You don’t have to go all the way to San Francisco for a Ghirardelli sundae when you can indulge at Ghirardelli’s Soda Fountain & Chocolate Shop.
-There is a location right in Pacific Wharf.
-We often hop in for a free piece of chocolate, but we instantly start drooling from the yummy aromas and sights of their ice cream sundaes.
+There is a location right in Pacific Wharf. we are usually drawn in by the yummy aromas and sights of their ice cream sundaes.
+It's enough to make you start drooling!.
 There are plenty more opportunities to purchase ice cream in the parks, but these are just a sprinkling of our favorites.

 See a Line?
 Mickey Pretzel Time!